andersource/andersource.github.io/_posts/2019-08-25-fun-with-matrix-exponentiation.markdown

 title:  "Fun with Matrix Exponentiation"
 date:   2019-08-25 17:21:33 +0300
 categories:
+summary: "Exploring the use of matrix exponentation in graph-related problems, and measuring the resulting performance improvement."
 ---
 Well, _fun_ might be a bit of a stretch, but I'll let you decide for yourself.